alessandromanattini/ANSAL/README.md

 # ANSAL CMLS PROJECT

+For the presentation of this project, we have prepared [slides](ReadmeFiles/Slides_ANSAL.pdf), a report, and a demo video.

 ## Summary of the functionalities

 The aim of our project is to provide small groups of musicians with a comprehensive tool to expand their musical possibilities and perform as if they were a full band.